HumanCellAtlas/data-portal-content/content/contribute/overview/overview.md

 ### Archival submission

-In order to support you when you publish using your data we will also submit data to community standard archives and return you the archival accessions that you need to publish the data.
+To support you in publishing your data, we will submit the data to community standard archives and return to you the archival accessions that you need for publication.

 Currently we are able to archive any sequencing data which is submitted to us.
 Our default archives for submission are the BioStudies, BioSamples, and European Nucleotide Archives based at EMBL-EBI.
 We are working towards supporting submission to GEO if your funding mandates submission there.
 Please let the data wrangler know if this is the case when you start your submission process.